 I, in the meantime, was busy hoarding Harry Potter collectibles, thinking I was the only obsessed Harry Potter fan in the universe.
 I was on vacation in the US with my family that summer and the Harry Potter items from Claire’s were on red-tag sale.
 I purchased a dozen items and happily stuffed them in my balikbayan box.

 Back in the Manila, I proudly displayed the collectibles on my study desk.
-I squirmed when I found out that the Harry Potter mania had taken over the bookstores and toy stores, because I selfishly wanted to be the only one with HP merch.
+I squirmed when I found out that the Harry Potter mania had taken over the local bookstores and toy stores, because I selfishly wanted to be the only one in Manila with HP merch.
 But I kept buying anyway.
 I even found knock-offs in bazaars.
-I just had to accept that I couldn’t possibly be the only fan of this magical series.
+I had to accept that I couldn’t possibly be the only fan of this magical series.

 After graduation, I moved back to my house and stuffed my Harry Potter collection in a small section of my shelf.
 As I found my way into adulthood, my Peanuts obsession took over, and my HP collection started gathering dust.

 But I’ll always be a fan of Hogwarts.
 Someone I love once nicknamed me, Luna Lovegood, and I took it as a compliment.
 I still play my Harry Potter DVDs every now and then, or watch it on HBO as if I’m watching it for the first time.